metaplex-foundation/developer-hub/src/pages/core/plugins/index.md

 ## Lifecycles

-During an Core Assets lifecycle, multiple events can be triggered such as:
+During a Core Assets lifecycle, multiple events can be triggered such as:

 - Creating
 - Transfering